 All students must be seated in their homeroom areas by 7:35 AM each morning.
 Homeroom teachers will take attendance at this time.
 Anyone arriving to homeroom or school after 7:35 AM is considered "late" and needs to obtain a late pass.
 After 7:35 AM, if a parent/guardian accompanies the student into school, the student and the parent must report directly to the main office.
-A secretary will have the student's parent/guardian fill out a late pass.
-The student must then report to the Attendance/ISS Room (Room 16-West and Room 209-East).
-Any student at Middle School West arriving to homeroom after 7:35 AM without a pass should be sent to the Attendance Office (Room 16) for a late pass.
+An administrative assistant will have the student's parent/guardian fill out a late pass.
+The student must then report to the Attendance/ISS Room.
+Any student arriving to homeroom after 7:35 AM without a pass should be sent to the Attendance Office for a late pass.

 Oversleeping, missing the bus, traffic, or being late for homeroom without reason are not considered excused lateness.
 The only acceptable excuses for lateness are medical-dental appointments, sickness, or a late bus.
 Students who are consistently late for school because of missing the bus or oversleeping are subject to disciplinary action.
 Class cutting and unexcused minutes tardy may be accumulated into equivalent half-days and counted in the absence day totals defined above.
 Parents/guardians of these students are subject to fines under the Pennsylvania Compulsory Attendance Law.
 After a student has accumulated a total of ten tardies, he/she will be required to present a doctor's note for any future tardies.
 After 15 tardies, the student's tardy minutes (excused, unexcused, and/or unlawful) may be accumulated into equivalent half-days and counted in the absence day totals defined above.
-Again, parents/guardians of these students are subject to fines under the absence to fines under the absence day totals defined above.
-Again, parents/guardians of these students are subject to fines under the absence to fines under the absence day totals defined above.
-Again, parents/guardians of these students are subject to fines under the absence day totals defined above.
 Again, parents/guardians of these students are subject to fines under Pennsylvania State Law.

 At the middle schools, there are two types of tardiness; one is late arrival to school from home, and the other is late arrival from one class to another.
-Students arriving after 10:15 a.m. the day of an extra-curricular event (including but not limited to interscholastic athletic events) may not participate in that extra-curricular activity (including but not limited to interscholastic athletic events) unless a doctor's excuse is presented upon his/her arrival to school.
+Students arriving after 10:15 a.m. the day of an extra-curricular event may not participate in that extra-curricular activity (including but not limited to interscholastic athletic events, rehearsals, concerts, clubs, sports practices, etc.) unless a doctor's excuse is presented upon his/her arrival to school.